jessicagrosman/training-blog/_posts/2019-03-17-rebuilding-coffee-cards.md

 ### Cards in elearning

 Overall, the cards offer a flexible outline to present chunks of information.
 It's an updated version of the tabbed view that is very popular in elearning.

+Cards are big in web design because they look good on most devices.
+I made this in storyline so it is not as responsive as html and css, but it looked pretty good on my smartphone.